 \subsubsection{Heuristics for guiding generation}

-We consider two specific heuristics for using $P_{\theta}(c|x_t,x_{<t})$ to guide generation that worked well in practice in our experiments but are not necessarily optimal; there are many possible ways to use the classification signal given by GeDi to guide generation.
+We applied weighted decoding and filtering heuristics to use $P_{\theta}(c|x_t,x_{<t})$ to guide generation, which worked well in practice in our experiments but are not necessarily optimal; there are many possible ways to use the classification signal given by GeDi to guide generation.
 Our initial heuristic applies a weighted posterior given by

 where $\omega>1$ to bias generation more strongly towards the correct class.
-The right hand side of Equation \ref{eq:posterior} is normalized over all $x_t$ in the vocabulary to obtain $P_w(x_t|x_{<t},c)$.
+The right hand side of Equation (\ref{eq:posterior}) is normalized over all $x_t$ in the vocabulary to obtain $P_w(x_t|x_{<t},c)$.

-While we found that the weighted posterior in Equation \ref{eq:posterior} is most critical for controlling generation, we also used an additional filtering heuristic beneficial for steering generation more aggressively.
-This heuristic, inspired by \emph{nucleus sampling} \citep{holtzman2019curious}, removes candidate next word tokens with lower values for $P_{\theta}(c|x_t,x_{<t})$, while maintaining a minimum of at least $\rho$ in cumulative probability mass in $P_w(x_t|x_{<t},c)$.
+While we found that the weighted posterior in Equation (\ref{eq:posterior}) is most critical for controlling generation, we also used an additional filtering heuristic that was beneficial for steering generation more aggressively.
+This heuristic, inspired by \emph{nucleus sampling} \citep{holtzman2019curious}, removes candidate next word tokens with lower values for $P_{\theta}(c|x_t,x_{<t})$ while maintaining a minimum of at least $\rho$ in cumulative probability mass in $P_w(x_t|x_{<t},c)$.
 We define $\gV_n$ as the set of $n$ tokens with the highest $P_{\theta}(c|x_t,x_{<t})$.
 We define $m$ as the minimum $n$ such that

 We define $\gV_m$ as $\gV_n$ for $n=m$, meaning that $\gV_m$ will contain the minimum number of tokens possible at the head of the distribution for $P_{\theta}(c|x_t,x_{<t})$ to maintain a minimum cumulative probability of $\rho$ in $P_w(x_t|x_{<t},c)$.